tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 `sale_param_tez`.
 Earlier sections of this document (see [Storage](#storage-section)) contain their definitions.

+More specifically, let's go through the steps that would transpire when the `%buy` entrypoint is invoked.
+As stated shortly before, the `Buy` variant either contains the `sale_param` or `sale_param_tez` record depending upon the version of the fixed price sale contract.
+Regardless of which, here are the basic steps that should occur following this entrypoint's invocation.

+1. Determine if the sale specified in record found in the `Buy` variant is a currently active sale.
+This amounts to a big_map lookup.
+If this lookup retrieval is successful, continue to the following steps while keeping track of the price attached to the sale's contents, otherwise emit the `failwith` operation with the following message "NO SALE".
+2. Create a set of operations corresponding to the transfer of the sale price (recorded in the last step) from the buyer's available funds.
+Of course, this will fail if the required funds are not available in the buyer's "purse".
+To further clarify, when buying NFTs with FA2 tokens, this set of operations includes two operations.
+Namely, the first operation sends FA2 tokens to the marketplace contract and the second finally transfers the tokens just begotten to the sale's seller.
+To be clear, this is a safe because if any of the operations fail, then all will fail.

+   The same set of inner steps occurs for the other fixed price sale contract (where NFTs are sold in tez), except that the buyer is expected to include the required funds in the payload of their `%buy` entrypoint invocation.
+This is the tez that the seller receives.

+3. The second to last step transfers the NFT from the marketplace to the buyer.
+   Hence, the seller will no longer own the NFT and the marketplace will cease to be one of its operators.

+4. Finally, the marketplace contract removes the sale associated to the newly bought NFT from the record of active sales and emits the list of operations corresponding to the events described in the previous steps.

 ### %cancel

 Again as in previous sections, an administrator pausing the contract can prevent